m0r4k/insight-ui-sparks/README.md

 ## Contribute

-Contributions and suggestions are welcomed at the [Insight UI Dash GitHub repository](https://github.com/sparksevo/insight-ui).
+Contributions and suggestions are welcomed at the [Insight UI Sparks GitHub repository](https://github.com/sparksevo/insight-ui).

 ## License